tripal/tripal_doc/docs/dev_guide/module_dev/fields/formatters.rst

       return $elements;
     }

+This completes your field formatter!

+The next section :ref:`Field Widgets` will describe how to create a widget for this new field to allow editing content.

 .. note::

   A good way to learn about fields is to look at examples of fields in the Tripal core codebase.
 Specifically, look in the `tripal_chado/src/Plugin/Field/FieldFormatter` directory.

-The next section :ref:`Field Widgets` will describe how to create a widget for this new field to allow editing content.